benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 ## The resurrection

 The first question was, which agent to use?
 At work we've used a few, but I wanted to use something else.
-I had recently downloaded Google Antigravity at home to try it out, so I decided to use that.
+I had recently downloaded [Google Antigravity](https://antigravity.google/) at home to try it out, so I decided to use that.
 Access to Gemini 3 Pro and Claude Opus 4.5, on paper it's quite a potent combination; and, a couple of days after I did the bulk of what is described in this post, Gemini 3 Flash was launched which I used to tidy-up some loose ends.

 The second (quite fundamental) question was, which version of the code was the final one.
 What with it being the 90s at the time (git hadn't been invented), and my own inexperience of version control tools, the workflow I had was the classic "bump a number at the end of the file and save a copy" technique, as such my archive had many versions.
 The one with the highest number also had the latest timestamp (8th February 1996), so I went with that.
 I'm still not 100% sure that's the final version, I seem to recall good weather when I was polishing and submitting the project, not February weather at all, but it's the latest one I still have.

 Then it was time to invoke the agent.
 I'm not claiming any magic prompt is the way forward, I just described the problem and invited the agent to make a plan.
 Starting with Claude Opus 4.5.
 I explained I wanted my code to be left alone if at all possible, and that some of the other units were missing and would need to be re-created.

-It very quickly decided that the Free Pascal Compiler was the way forward, as it has the ability to compile Turbo Pascal dialect directly, this should hopefully mean the bulk of my original code that survives would not need to be modified.
-It also quickly recognised the DOS specific parts of the code, and recognised that would need to go.
+It very quickly decided that the [Free Pascal Compiler](https://www.freepascal.org) was the way forward, as it has the ability to compile the Turbo Pascal dialect of Pascal, this should hopefully mean the bulk of my original code that survives would not need to be modified.

 One area that took a while was the `Graph` unit.
 This was part of Turbo Pascal's standard library, and was DOS specific; and, not only DOS specific but VGA specific.
 It wasn't going to be able to run on my Mac in 2025, even if we did have the code for it.
 Free Pascal has a `Graph` unit, but again not well supported on Mac OS.
 The first choice of the AI agent was to use `ptcgraph`, as that seems to be (I say "seems" as it's far away from my area of expertise) to be the preferred option, however this also has issues with Mac OS.
 Where we ended up was SDL2 via the [SDL2-for-Pascal library](https://github.com/PascalGameDevelopment/SDL2-for-Pascal), on top of that Antigravity via Claude generated a new `Graph` unit, and also a `Mouse` unit that maintained the function signatures of the original.